What Are Innovative Revenue Models

 Finding Your Why Is Hard but Worthwhile

-Samantha: When you're looking at that, one reason it's so uncomfortable to do is quite often people come up with something that is what they want, but not what they should want.
-If you've worked in a business for 20 years and you realise that your passion is actually being creative and finding change for people, it's really hard when you're in that.
-My passion, my Why, never changed.
+When you’re looking at that, one reason it’s so uncomfortable to do is quite often people come up with something that is what they want, but not what they should want.
+If you’ve worked in a business for 20 years and you realise that your passion is being creative and finding change for people, it’s hard when you’re in that.
+My passion, my why, never changed.

-The first time I saw Simon Sinek on TED Talks, I wanted to make sure that people do not compromise their personal goals for the business ones.
-It makes decision-making really efficient.
+The first time I saw Simon Sinek on TED Talks, I wanted to make sure that people do not compromise their personal goals for business ones.
+It makes decision-making efficient.
 Every decision you make from then on is around that.
-So you're an efficiency expert and if you know where you want to go and you don't even know how to get there, that actually puts you on a longer path.
+So, you’re an efficiency expert and if you know where you want to go and you don’t even know how to get there, that puts you on a longer path.

 The other efficiency thing is we teach a lot, so getting people around you who are on your Why saves not just time but also a whole lot of energy.

 We have a podcast called Business Habitat.
 I would love for you to have a bit of a listen.
 We talk about this stuff all the time.
 We get a lot more into the behavioural issues and what needs to shift.
-We have really interesting people who have built businesses that are different from the normal.
-We're looking for really curious, interesting people.
-If you think that's you, give us a bell and we would love to have you on too.
+We have interesting people who have built businesses that are different from the normal.

 Turn your IT into a utility and have more time in your hands.
 Check out the Dollar IT Club or call 07 3166 5465 to learn more.